slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Is the Ukraine crisis the West’s fault?
+Maybe not

+2022-09-21

+Another point of view that I always have considered but not posted because I couldn't find a good article.

 ### Van life

 2022-09-17